-Seismic measurements taken simultaneously at the Corner and two Ends of the Laser Interferometer Gravitational Wave Observatory sites are used to estimate the relative position differences between the Corner and each of the Ends.
+Seismic measurements taken simultaneously at the Corner and two Ends of the Laser Interferometer Gravitational Wave Observatory sites provide the data needed to estimate the relative position differences between the Corner and each of the Ends.
 This analysis is conducted for data taken at the Livingston, Louisiana and Hanford, Washington, LIGO sites, where previous studies primarily described the motions at each measurement location independently from each other, and the analysis was conducted in the frequency range from 0.1 to 100 Hz.
 The analysis of the high-frequency vibrations primarily supported the design of passive vibration-isolation systems.
-In this study, the analysis is conducted on frequencies below 1 Hz, where active feedback systems may be used to maintain arm lengths within a prescribed tolerance.
+In this study, the emphasis is on frequencies below 1 Hz, where active feedback systems may be used to maintain arm lengths within a prescribed tolerance.

 A significant reduction of relative motion (compared to independent motions) is observed along the two perpendicular arms at the Hanford LIGO site.
 The reduction is greatest along the Northwest Arm, especially for the lower frequencies that comprise the largest ground motions.
-At Livingston, an increase in relative motion results, comparable to that which would be expected from completely un-correlated motions at the different locations.
-These differences are explained by the dominance of relatively fast-propagating waves at Hanford compared to slow-propagating waves at Livingston.
+At Livingston, an increase in relative motion is determined, compared to that which would be expected from completely un-correlated motions at the different locations.